 This rule strictly enforced and Chase keeps an eye on points transfers between accounts; if you violate the policy, you risk forfeiture of your rewards and Chase may close your credit card account(s).
 Keep everything above board with your Chase accounts.

 Chase also lets you transfer Ultimate Rewards points to a family member’s airline or hotel transfer partner account, provided they are a member of your household and an authorized user on your Sapphire Reserve account.
 This means you can transfer points directly from your Ultimate Rewards account to your partners United MileagePlus, Korean SKYPASS, or World of Hyatt account, fantastic if you want to top off their account to reach a redemption.

 There are plenty of cards in the marketplace offering big signup bonuses and flashy perks, but the best cards for family travel provide a robust mix of travel perks, purchase protections, and travel insurance, in addition to their high points earning potential.

-The Sapphire Reserve delivers all of these and more, a potent mix of best-in-class travel benefits, insurance policies covering the entire family, and the ability to rack up plenty of points via the 3X Ultimate Rewards points on travel and dining.
+The Sapphire Reserve delivers all of these and more, a potent mix of best-in-class travel benefits, insurance policies covering the entire family, and the ability to rack up plenty of points via bonus points on travel and dining.